 One Bangkok is a mixed-use project being developed at Bangkok’s city centre in Thailand.
-It is expected to be the biggest and the first fully integrated district in the country.
+It is expected to be the biggest and the first fully-integrated district in the country.

-Announced in 2017, construction of One Bangkok commenced with the ground-breaking ceremony in March 2018.
+Announced in 2017, the construction of One Bangkok commenced with the ground-breaking ceremony in March 2018.
 The first phase of construction is expected to be completed in 2022 while the second phase is expected to be completed in 2025.